 Ginger helps in relieving different types of pain.
 For instance, ginger is an effective remedy for reducing muscle pain.
-Anti-inflammatory properties, particularly help in alleviating pain in people who have rheumatoid arthritis and osteoarthritis.
-Ginger may as well help women who have menstrual pain or dysmenorrhea relieve their discomfort.
+The anti-inflammatory properties, particularly help in alleviating pain in people who have rheumatoid arthritis and osteoarthritis.
+Ginger may as well help women who have menstrual pain or dysmenorrhea to relieve their discomfort.
 The intake of one gram of ginger powder daily in the first few days of menstruation provides clinically significant pain relief.

 Ginger Prevents Alzheimer’s Disease

 Ginger improves brain health and function by inhibiting the inflammatory responses that cause cognitive decline.
 It contains antioxidants and other bioactive compounds that prevent and remedy oxidative stress and brain inflammation.
 As a result, ginger helps the body get rid of the chemicals that contribute to Alzheimer’s disease.